graycoreio/daffodil/libs/cart/guides/state.md

 ## Using the Facade

-The `DaffCartModule` provides a `DaffCartFacade` that wraps the complexities of the state library into one place.
+The `DaffCartStateModule` provides a `DaffCartFacade` that wraps the complexities of the state library into one place.
 This facade will handle updating the user's cart and can also be used to build UI with behaviors common to a cart.

 To inject the facade inside a component, include an instance of `DaffCartFacade` in the component's constructor.